 - Try ways of using meat as an ingredient or side dish rather than the focus of the meal.

-- Replace meat altogether in recipes using the substitutes I mentioned.
+- Replace meat altogether in recipes with vegetables or other substitutes.